And I Was In Thailand! (Part I)

 Photo of Lumphini Park, Wireless Road, Lumphini, Pathum Wan, กรุงเทพมหานคร Thailand by Zahid

 After a good day at Madame Tussauds and a relaxed evening at Lumpini Park, what next!
-Nana ;) the less family friendly area in Bangkok, known for its nightlife and adult entertainment.
-I am leaving nana's experince for some other post.
+Nana, Bangkok’s nightlife hub, known for its adult entertainment.
+But that’s a story for another day. ;)

-Later that night, we checked out from the hostel and took a bus to Pattaya.
+That night, we checked out of the hostel and hopped on a bus to Pattaya.

 See you soon!